homepage

 i cbf explaining it here but check out the wiki, really intuitive explanation.

-with just a few tweaks, i modified it to make a tree
+with just a few tweaks, i modified it to make a tree. tree could be improved.

-i find this super interesting because i think it is somewhat representative of what happens in nature.
+i find this super interesting because i think it is representative of what happens in nature.

 its easier to store a couple equations and have the ability to build from scratch, rather then have to copy and store the entire plan every new generation.